makrand999/macchanger/README.md

 # macchanger
-application that can scan and change mac addres in windows
+application that can  change mac addres in windows